Leo-school1/SQLiteLite/README.md

 # SQLiteLite
-A database designed after SQLite made in C. Not made using SQL or SQLite, just pure C. This project is for my learning purposes, as such I may not change features quickly if asked, but I will try to get around to it.
-Feel free to use it if you want.
+A database designed after SQLite made in C. Not made using SQL or SQLite, but partially based on SQLite syntax.
+Coded in pure C with no external libraries.
+This project is for learning purposes, as such I would not recommend using for real databases.
+Feel free to use the code if you want to make a similar project or something else.

 ## Compile
 Compile using CMake with the following commands: